bartonlp/site-class/README.md

 'index.php' file.

 ### Use Composer
-Create a directory and add the following to 'composer.json':
+Create a directory and add the following to 'composer.json', just cut and past:
 ```
 {
   "require": {
       "php": ">=5.4",
       "bartonlp/site-class": "dev-master"
+  },
+  "scripts": {
+      "post-install-cmd": [
+          "ln -s vendor/bartonlp/site-class/tests examples"
+      ]
   }
 }
 ```

+The &quot;scripts&quot; section in the composer.json creates a symbolic link to the 'tests' directory in your project root.
+All of the examples and documentation will be in 'examples'.

 Then run ```composer install```.